Steamed Rice (1 Cup, Cooked), Dal Yellow (Hommade) (1 Serving) and Chapati (1 Piece)

 Portion Control

-Reduce the portion size of chapati, dal, and steamed rice to decrease the overall carbohydrate intake.
+Reduce the portion sizes of chapati, dal yellow, and steamed rice to lower the overall carbohydrate intake, which can help minimize glucose spikes.

-Add a source of protein such as grilled chicken, tofu, or paneer to the meal to help slow down the absorption of carbohydrates.
+Pair these foods with a source of protein or healthy fat, such as grilled chicken, tofu, or a handful of nuts, to slow down the absorption of carbohydrates.

-Engage in light physical activity such as walking for 15-20 minutes after eating to help utilize glucose more effectively.
+Engage in light physical activity, such as a short walk, after meals to help your body utilize the glucose more efficiently.

 Mindful Eating